These Chewy Sourdough Dinner Rolls Are Too Good To Miss

-After I gave a few of these sourdough rolls to my daughter-in-law, she texted back.
-“Those rolls were so good.
+After I gave my daughter-in-law a few of these sourdough rolls, she texted back, “Those rolls were so good.
 How do you resist?”
 The honest answer is, “I can’t.”
 Maybe I should say, “I don’t.”
 Do you know what I mean?

 Heads-Up: Working with a sourdough starter requires time and patience.
-Previous experience with making bread will help.
+Previous experience with making bread helps.

-The most popular bread recipe on this website is Crusty French Bread.
-Probably because it’s easy and turns out great for almost everybody.
+This website’s most popular bread recipe is Crusty French Bread, probably because it’s easy and turns out great for almost everybody.
 (Nothing is 100%.)

-When I saw that sourdough can be used as a substitute in many bread recipes, I decided to try swapping a cup of starter for part of the liquid and flour in the original French bread recipe.
+When I learned sourdough could be substituted in many bread recipes, I tried swapping a cup of starter for part of the liquid and flour in the original French bread recipe.
 It worked.

 It’s all about the starter: